bitcraftlab/self-organizing-sonification/sos-3/README.md

 * Binary-Phoresis → cutting based on bit-patterns
 * Symbol-Phoresis → cutting based on symbols and symbol-patterns
 * Alpha-Phoresis → cutting based on letters and letter-patterns
-* Lingu-Phoresis → cutting based on words and word-patterns
+* Lexico-Phoresis → cutting based on words and word-patterns

 ## Motion-Phoresis